Skip to content

 Table of Contents

-Since 2022, plaintiff law firms have filed an estimated 50,000 to 100,000 or more claims under CIPA, targeting routine marketing tools that most businesses install without a second thought.
+Lawsuits filed under the California Invasion of Privacy Act have sharply increased since a landmark 2022 ruling that opened the floodgates.
+Plaintiff law firms have aggressively targeted routine marketing tools that most businesses install without a second thought.
 The $5,000 statutory penalty per violation, available without any proof of actual harm, makes CIPA one of the most powerful privacy statutes in the United States.
-California Senate Bill 690, which would have created a safe harbour for websites, stalled in 2025 and will not take effect before 2027 at the earliest.
-No statutory protection currently exists.

 This guide explains what CIPA is, which sections apply to websites, which technologies create legal exposure, how CIPA differs from the CCPA, and the practical steps you can take today to reduce your risk.